epfl-lara/stainless/core/src/sphinx/tutorial.rst

 A Stainless program consists of one or more modules delimited by `object` and `class` declarations.
-The code of `max` attempts to compute maximum of two given arguments by subtracting them.
+The code of `max` attempts to compute the maximum of two given arguments by subtracting them.
 If the result is positive, it returns the first one, otherwise, it returns the second one.